humdrum-tools/humdrum-documentation/guide/ch26/index.md

 Suppose also that we have used <span class="unix">sed</span> to change the names of the exclusive interpretations so they are more appropriate.
-As a result we have three spines that, when assembled together are organized as in Example 26.1
+As a result we have three spines that, when assembled together are organized as in Example&nbsp;26.1

 **Example 26.1**